 Or, do a combo.

 Here's a song-game.
-"Hickory dickory dock, the elephant ran up the clock, the clock struck one, the elephant ___________, hickory dickory dock."
+"Hickory dickory dock, the elephant ran up the clock, the clock struck one, the elephant ___(chewed gum?)________, hickory dickory dock."

-In sum, you can cease becoming frustrated and mad with having to win power struggles, resorting to bribing (rewarding) your child for every good behavior, or depeding on ineffectual and resistance-ecouraging threats with statements of "If you don't ____, I'll ______".
-Instead you and your child can enjoy fun stories, games and songs as you ease them via play into good behavior.
+In sum, cease becoming frustrated, having to win power struggles, resorting to bribing (rewarding) your child for every good behavior, and depending on ineffectual threats with statements of "If you don't ____, I'll ______".
+Instead, enjoy fun stories, games and songs as you ease your little ones via play into good behavior.

 One last key word of advice:

-If you and your co-parent are on the same wavelength with regard to these parenting methods, the continuity will be a big advantage for your kids.
+If you and your co-parent are on the same wavelength with regard to these parenting methods, the continuity will boost your effectiveness.
 Sit down together one evening and have a good talk to consolidate your co-parenting team strategy.